Doug Ellis

+"...he always allowed his managers to spend money and, contrary to public belief, never picked the team."

 Early life and career

 Ellis was born on 3 January 1924 in Hooton, Cheshire.
 When he was three years old, his father, also named Herbert, died.
 His mother Jane did not remarry but worked to support him and his younger sister, and paid his fares to attend secondary school in Chester.

 According to Ellis, he attended trials for a football career with Tranmere Rovers as a child, but chose to pursue his business career rather than football.
 During World War II, he was based with the Fleet Air Arm of the Royal Navy in Ceylon (now Sri Lanka), and the experience of his first trip abroad inspired him to provide low-cost foreign holidays to people of a similar economic background.
 Before he was 40, he had become a millionaire by pioneering package holidays to Spain, with his company Sunflight.

 Ellis met his first wife Audrey Slater in Ceylon in 1946.
 They had a son together and later divorced.
 He married his second wife Heidi Kroeger in 1963, with whom he had two sons.
 He met the German courier in Benidorm when she was working for a rival company, and persuaded her to join his corporation.